-For more information go to: Colorectal Cancer Alliance or the American Cancer Society
+For more information go to:

+Colorectal Cancer Alliance or the American Cancer Society

-Sources: National Institutes of Health, Centers for Disease Control & Prevention, EHHD,
+Sources: National Institutes of Health, Centers for Disease Control & Prevention, American Cancer Society and EHHD,

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from The CT Department of Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.